robindrost/docs-1/docs/ios-sdk.md

 In future releases, the appId, region and `identityPoolId` properties of `advanced.analytics` configuration will be used for the necessary Pinpoint configuration.
 Notice dependency to external AWSPinpoint SDK changes the build instructions for your custom app.

-Please check MediaPlayerLiveExample App and custom player build instructions for managing AWS Pinpoint dependency via the sample CocoaPod Podfile

-If you are using AWSPinpoint in your own application analytics, AWSPinpoint version must be the same with the SDK
+If you are not using the AWSPinpoint in your own application there's no need to include this on your Podfile since this dependency is included in our SDK.

+Note:
+- If your application already contains AWSPinpoint make sure its version matches the one used in the SDK, which is:
 ```
   pod 'AWSPinpoint', '~> 2.12.1'
 ```